martinmorente-dev/Sugarit/README.md

 SugarIt enables users to:
 - Scan food labels using their device camera.
-- Recognize and extract text from images via ML Kit.
 - Retrieve nutritional information and recipes using the Spoonacular API.
-- Save and review scan history.

 ---

 ## Features